 - Know what to pack

-- Trip Cancellation/Interruption Insurance – don’t leave home without it.
+- Trip Cancellation/Interruption Insurance – don’t go without it.

-- Know the difference between Gauranteed vertical vs Unlimited vertical
+- Understand the difference between guaranteed vertical vs. unlimited vertical

 Prime season begins last week of January and runs to mid March with pricing the highest for the season.
+Weather is generally more consistent, days begin to get longer but don’t be fooled Mother Nature RULES.
 The majority of operators offer lower pricing for the beginning of January and end of March.
-This season is known as the shoulder season with dates varying between operators.
-January can be a great time to heliski, weather is colder, snow is drier but know the days are shorter.

 Canada requires foreign holiday visitors to obtain an eTA before they fly.
 Please read canada-eta-fact-sheet